mirandawylie/Music_Popularity/README.md

 It is worth noting that *Billboard* and Spotify do not classify songs in a genre, so we had to rely on Spotify’s artist genre classification and apply that to all of their songs.
 For example, if an artist like Lil Nas X is categorized in Pop, Country, and Hip-Hop, then all his songs will appear in each of those genres.
 While this does duplicate information across genres, the ratios between genres are still relevant.
 Ultimately, our goal is not to debate genre-blurring songs like *Old Town Road* and place one genre over another.

 ### What Do We Hope to Find?
-Using the data from Spotify on the last 10 years of popular music, we hope to see if K-Pop's rankings in the charts reflects its popularity in news headlines.
+Using the data from Spotify on the last 10 years of popular music, we hope to see if K-pop's rankings in the charts reflects its popularity in news headlines.
 Specifically, we will look at the popularity of the top 7 music genres from *Billboard* by way of how long a song is on the *Billboard* chart.
 Using Spotify's audio feature data we will examine if certain features like danceability plays a role in song popularity and staying power on the charts.

 Additionally, we will train a machine learning model using Spotify's audio features to predict if a song will stay on the Billboard Hot 100 charts for longer than the average (12 weeks).